From the dew grew a tree, and the clock struck three.

 News today is mostly irrelevant.
 Out of the approximately 10,000 news stories you may have read or watched in the last 12 months, name one story that – because you consumed it – allowed you to make a better decision about a serious matter affecting your life, your career or your business.
-The point is: the consumption of modern news is totally irrelevant to you aside from an Amber Alert.
-But most of us find it very difficult to recognize what is and isn’t relevant.
+The point is: the consumption of modern news is totally immaterial to any of us aside from an occasional Amber Alert – which you can get on our smart phone.
+The sad reality; most of us would find it extremely difficult to recognize or decipher what is and isn’t worthwhile and meaningful information.

 It’s much easier to recognize what’s new.
 The relevant versus the new is the fundamental battle of the current age.
 Media organizations want you to believe that news offers you some sort of a competitive cerebral advantage.
-Many of us totally fall for that as it appeals to our egos.
-Some actually get anxious when they’re cut off from the constant flow of news – unable to enjoy a dinner or social situation without constant manipulations of their iPhones.
-In reality, news consumption is a huge competitive disadvantage.
+Many of us totally fall for that great marketing ploy as it appeals to our egos.
+Some of us actually get anxious when we’re cut off from the constant flow of news – unable to enjoy a dinner or social situation without constant manipulations of our smart phones.
+In reality, news consumption produces a huge competitive disadvantage.
 The less news you consume, the bigger life advantage you have.
+Why?

 News has absolutely zero real explanatory power.
 News items are mere bubbles of air popping on the undulating surface of a much deeper and complex world.
-Will accumulating tons of news-facts help you better understand our world?
+Will the accumulation of tons of news-facts help you better understand our world?
 Sadly, no. The relationship is inverted.
-The important stories are non-stories: slow, powerful movements that develop below shock-journalists’ radar but have a transformative effect like Rock and Roll, hippies or frozen food.
+The important stories are non-stories: slow, powerful movements that develop below a shock-journalists’ radar but have a transformative effect like Rock and Roll, hippies, or frozen food.

 The more “news factoids” you digest, the less of the big picture you will understand.
 If more news information leads one to higher economic success, we’d expect journalists to be at the top of the economic pyramid.
 That’s not generally the case except for the journalists who tease our imaginations with fantastic works of fiction like Harry Potter or Star Wars.